Article edited for scientific accuracy by Illuminate Labs Blog Editor Taylor Graber MD

 Citrulline can help improve endurance during both aerobic (cardio) exercise and anaerobic (weightlighting) exercise.
 Citrulline is converted by the body to l-arginine, another amino acid.
 L-arginine is a nitric oxide (NO) precursor, so taking l-citrulline will increase NO levels.
 NO widens blood vessels and improves oxygen uptake in muscles during exercise.

 A study from the Journal of Strength and Conditioning Research tested the effects of citrulline malate ingestion on weightlifters performing repetitions to failure.
-Link to study here.
 They found that the group taking citrulline malate performed significantly more reps in all three exercises than the control group taking placebo.

-Japanese researchers tested the effect of citrulline in healthy, trained volunteers before and after cycling 4km (link to study).
+Japanese researchers tested the effect of citrulline in healthy, trained volunteers before and after cycling 4km.
 What they found was surprising.
 The group taking citrulline not only finished 1.5% faster (a significant difference for athletes), but had less fatigue after exercise.
 They were only taking 2.4g citrulline daily which is a relatively low amount.
 Since it’s already been established in previous research that citrulline has a dose-dependent response, the results probably would have been even more significant with a higher dose.

 Exercise Benefit #2: Improved Strength

 A meta-analysis of 12 different studies on citrulline’s effect on strength and power in an athletic context, published in Sports Medicine Journal, found that citrulline had a significant benefit relative to placebo.
-Link to study here.
 The effect size was relatively small, but still significant because objective strength gains from supplements are rarely seen.

 Health Benefit #1: Reduced Blood Pressure